jerseycheese/BootHillGM/Docs/UserStories.md

   - Ensure that multiple rapid inventory changes are handled appropriately **Status:** Not yet implemented.

-- [ ] As a player, I want to have the option to end combat early if my opponent agrees, so that I can resolve conflicts peacefully when possible.
+- As a player, I want to have the option to end combat early if my opponent agrees, so that I can resolve conflicts peacefully when possible.
   **Test Plan:**
   - Implement a "Call Truce" button in the combat interface
   - Verify that using this option prompts the AI to consider ending the combat
   - Ensure that combat can end early if the AI agrees to the truce **Status:** Not yet implemented.

-### Game State
-- [x] As a player, I want to save my game progress so that I can continue my adventure later.
-  **Test Plan:**
-  - Verify that all relevant game state data is included in the save
-  - Test saving at different points in the game
-  - Ensure saved games are stored correctly and can be accessed later **Status:** Implemented.
-Automatic saving occurs 10 seconds after state changes, and manual saving is available.

-- [x] As a player, I want to load a saved game so that I can resume my previous adventure.
-  **Test Plan:**
-  - Verify that loading a saved game restores all game state correctly
-  - Test loading games from different points in the story
-  - Ensure the game continues seamlessly from the loaded state **Status:** Implemented.
-Game state is loaded automatically when returning to the game session.

 ### Setting and Atmosphere
-- [ ] As a player, I want to explore one frontier town and its immediate surroundings so that I can immerse myself in a focused Western setting.
+- As a player, I want to explore one frontier town and its immediate surroundings so that I can immerse myself in a focused Western setting.
   **Test Plan:**
   - Verify that all areas of the town and surroundings are accessible
   - Test interactions with various locations and objects in the environment
   - Ensure the setting is consistently portrayed throughout the game **Status:** Not yet implemented.

-- [ ] As a player, I want to experience themes of survival, law vs. outlaw, and frontier justice so that I feel like I'm in an authentic Western story.
+- As a player, I want to experience themes of survival, law vs. outlaw, and frontier justice so that I feel like I'm in an authentic Western story.
   **Test Plan:**
   - Verify that these themes are present in the main storyline and side quests
   - Test player choices that relate to these themes
   - Ensure the game's atmosphere consistently reflects these Western themes **Status:** Not yet implemented.

-- [ ] As a player, I want to see a loading indicator when content is being generated or fetched, so that I understand the system is working and not frozen.
+- As a player, I want to see a loading indicator when content is being generated or fetched, so that I understand the system is working and not frozen.
   **Test Plan:**
   - Verify that a loading indicator appears when generating a random character
   - Check that the loading indicator is visible when transitioning between steps
   - Ensure the loading indicator disappears once content is loaded **Status:** Not yet implemented.

-- [ ] As a player, I want to start with 4-5 genre-appropriate, inexpensive (non-combat) items, so that I have a realistic and thematic starting inventory.
+- As a player, I want to start with 4-5 genre-appropriate, inexpensive (non-combat) items, so that I have a realistic and thematic starting inventory.
   **Test Plan:**
   - Verify that each new character starts with 4-5 items
   - Check that the items are appropriate for the Western genre